 Yes I really do have a Ph.D. in economics (Univ. of Washington, 2003, here’s my CV), and of course I went to Reed College.
 I live in Salt Lake City with my wife Laura and our daughter.
 Some FAQs are below, but if you’re here on business—i.e., you want to hire me—here are links to my comedy bio, some hi-res photos, my technical requirements, some testimonials from past shows, and stories about me in print/radio/TV.

 To spread joy to the world through economics comedy; to contribute to education reform through cartoon books about economics and more; and to implement carbon pricing, preferably through a revenue-neutral tax shift involving lower taxes on things we like (working, saving, investing) and higher taxes on things we don’t like (e.g., carbon).
 (See Initiative 732 for an example.)

 Well, there’s a fabulous carbon tax in British Columbia, which I’m proud to have had a small role in creating and promoting and which I’m trying to spread to Washington State and elsewhere.
 I also cover carbon pricing in my cartoon books about economics and climate change.
-As for economics comedy, performing at colleges, corporate events, and comedy clubs takes up much of my time; I am also the Specialized Co-Editor for Miscellany of Economic Inquiry (see my collection of funny economics articles), and every year I organize the Humor Session at the American Economic Association annual meeting.
+As for economics comedy, performing at colleges, corporate events, and comedy clubs takes up much of my time; I was also the Specialized Co-Editor for Miscellany of Economic Inquiry (see my collection of funny economics articles), and every year I am involved in the Humor Session at the American Economic Association annual meeting.

 As of 2013: Yes.
 In years past (and maybe future since I love mixing it up) I have also done some teaching and research, most recently as an environmental economist with the University of Washington’s Program on the Environment.
 I’ve also taught part-time at Lakeside High School and at Bainbridge Graduate Institute, and in summer and fall 2011 I had a visiting research position working on climate change economics at UIBE in Beijing.